 Albon was born at the Portland Hospital in London, England on 23 March 1996.
-His father, Nigel Albon is a former British racing driver who participated in the British Touring Car Championship and Porsche Carrera Cup.
+His father, Nigel Albon is a British former racing driver who participated in the British Touring Car Championship and Porsche Carrera Cup.
 His mother, Kankamol, is from Thailand.
 His uncle, Mark Albon, is a former racing driver who competed in one round of International Formula 3000.
 Albon and his family own a number of pets, consisting of at least twelve cats, a dog and two horses.
 He has been publicly dating Chinese LPGA golfer Lily He since 2019.

 Growing up in Bures, Suffolk alongside a younger brother, Luca, and three sisters, Chloe, Zoe and Alicia, Albon attended Ipswich School before leaving to pursue his professional racing career, citing Michael Schumacher and Valentino Rossi as being inspirational figures when he was younger.
 Albon holds dual British and Thai nationality, and races under the Thai flag.
 Albon practises Buddhism.